 Later that year, Paul, Burns and their supporters split from NAWSA to form the Congressional Union for Women’s Suffrage, later renamed the National Woman’s Party (NWP).
 Both women had been involved with Emmeline Pankhurst’s militant suffrage movement in England, which used tactics such as smashing windows, heckling politicians and even committing arson.
 As a Quaker, Paul rejected violence, embracing civil disobedience instead.

 The Silent Sentinels

 By 1916, nine U.S. states had given women the right to vote.
 Though he supported suffrage on a state level, President Wilson opposed the federal amendment, and Paul and the NWP decided to aim their protests directly at him.
-In January 1917, right at the beginning of Wilson’s second term, women began gathering outside the White House every day, regardless of the weather.
+In January 1917, right before Wilson’s second term began, women began gathering outside the White House every day, regardless of the weather.
 They wore distinctive purple, white and gold sashes and held signs with slogans like “Mr. President, How Long Must We Wait for Liberty?”